FAQs

 To alert our community when serious crimes occur on or near our campuses, Emory follows a Timely Warning Protocol, providing campus communities (as appropriate) email notification of crimes covered by the Clery Act.
 We also strongly encourage all Emory students, faculty, and staff to download the LiveSafe app from the Apple App Store or Google Play (enable location services and push notifications when prompted).

-We highly recommend programming the Emory Police Department number (404.727.6111) into your phone.
+We highly recommend programming the Emory Police Department number (404.727.6111) into your phone to receive timely assistance from Emory Police Department.
 Call us 24 hours a day if you need emergency assistance.
 When you call 911, the responding organization varies based on your location.

 • If you call 911 on the Emory University campus, you may receive a response from Atlanta or DeKalb police departments and/or the Emory Emergency Medical Service program, American Medical Response, and the DeKalb County Fire Rescue.